5 Sure-Fire Ways to Get Your Home Ready to Sell Quickly

 Replace Simple Items

 Also, we purchased some items to make our home look more modern.
 We bought a few old light fixtures that were more modern and replaced these.
+This is a similar light fixture that we used to replace an old one.

 Additionally, we bought a kitchen table that worked with the space better than the clunky one we had before.
 We knew could take this with us when we moved.